 The goal of developing new products is profit.
 And even though we intuitively know it's important to get to market sooner, do you really understand the actual cost of being late?
 In most cases, the profit loss is much larger than you think.

-Here is a video that will show you how to calculate the cost of delay as well as a free template to get you started.
+Here is a video that will show you how to calculate the cost of delay as well as a free Excel spreadsheet for calculating the cost of delay to get you started.

 Most people are generally aware that their company wants to develop products faster.
 If you get to market first, you’ll usually sell more products and at a higher margin than someone who gets there later.
 And if you can iterate faster, after a few product releases, you’ll have the dominant product in the market.